 - Separate series on the Targaryen house’s civil war reportedly close to being green-lit by HBO

 - John Simm confirms he’s been cast in the tentatively titled The Long Night prequel

 - HBO’s Casey Bloys confirms the new prequel pilot has finished filming – and the new series will reference the original Game of Thrones television show

 - George R. R. Martin has revealed new details about what characters we can expect to see in the prequel, together with an update about what Westeros looks like

 - S.J.
 Clarkson will direct the show’s upcoming pilot episode

 - There could be up to five prequels eventually, all taking place thousands of years before the events in Game of Thrones

 What is it all about?

-The prequel will be set thousands of years before the events of Game of Thrones.
-According to an HBO press release, the series “chronicles the world’s descent from the golden Age of Heroes into its darkest hour.
+The first prequel will be set thousands of years before the events of Game of Thrones.
+According to a HBO press release, the series “chronicles the world’s descent from the golden Age of Heroes into its darkest hour.
 From the horrifying secrets of Westeros’s history to the true origin of the White Walkers, the mysteries of the East to the Starks of legend, only one thing is for sure: it’s not the story we think we know.”